All Products

 Note We recommend that you specify the StatusCode and x-fc-status fields in the HTTP response.

-In the following Node.js Express example, the POST method and /initialize are called by Function Compute when a function instance is initialized.
-The POST method and /invoke serve as handlers when Function Compute is called.
-The context and event parameters are obtained from req.headers and req.body, and the results of the function invocation are then returned as an HTTP response.
+In the following Node.js Express example, the POST method and /initialize path are called by Function Compute when a function instance is initialized.
+The POST method and /invoke path serve as handlers when Function Compute is called.
+The context and event parameters are obtained from req.headers and req.body, and the results of the invocation are then returned as an HTTP response.

 'use strict';